-To listen to many of my performances, just type my name in youtube.com.
-Here’s a sample below:
+To listen to many of my performances, just type my name in youtube.com and enjoy.

 I joined the Boston Symphony at the age of twenty-three, and was a member of the violin section for thirteen years under Maestro Seiji Ozawa.
 I continue to perform with them at Tanglewood, their summer festival, and on tours.
 From 1988 until 2011, I was the Associate Concertmaster of the Utah Symphony under Maestros Joseph Silverstein, Keith Lockhart, and Thierry Fischer.